 Allie: Not going to lie, I was thrilled about having a quick routine ahead of me today because I was heavy on the snooze this morning and needed to get out the door quickly.
 Still not loving how not-covered my under-eye dark circles are with this BB cream, but I didn’t feel too pale without blush today, so that’s an improvement.
 I was a little worried about my hot mess hair for work today, but I don’t think anyone noticed.
 I’m also officially sold on washing my face and moisturizing in the mornings, too–it actually does make a difference!

 Kelly: I did some pre-planning and arranged to have the dogs taken out by my husband so I’d have the optimal amount of time in the morning to get ready.
 I did have more noticeable dark circles today because of the early hour, so I was loving the addition of the under eye concealer.
+Lately, I’ve been loving cruelty-free concealers like these which seem to be more gentle on my skin than other options.
 It admittedly took more time than my usual routine, but I spent the day admiring my hair and how much better it looked when it was straightened.
 I did feel a little more professional and put-together throughout the day with more attention paid to my makeup.
 However, without the BB cream, it felt like the matte foundation and powder wore off towards the end of the day.
 Unfortunately, I did see a little breakout starting.

 Allie: I am glad I did this challenge and I actually found it pretty fun to switch things up a bit.
 I still can’t stand BB cream, so I won’t be adding that to my routine any time soon.
 I probably won’t start doing my eyebrows every day, either.
 But this challenge taught me that I can pare down my routine and still feel good about myself.
 It also showed me that I really enjoy putting on the makeup I typically wear, and don’t just do it out of habit or because I feel like I need to.
 I’m excited to be able to wear blush and my Bareminerals stuff again.
 I also missed curling my eyelashes.
 One huge plus: I learned that my face appreciates when I wash and moisturize it in the mornings, so I’ll definitely be changing that about my routine.I also remembered to start using an old favorite hair product too, so that’s an added bonus!